 In order to get your best possible result, you should rank applicants in order of your true preferences.

 The algorithm is specifically designed to give each participant their best result if they rank their choices in order of true preference.
 Using any other strategy may cause you to get a worse result for yourself.
 For example, if you decide to order your preferences by who is likely to fill a position, you may not get your most preferred applicants.

 Do not rank any applicant that you consider unacceptable (i.e., you would not want them matched to your program).Related Links:

 Does the recommended strategy change if my program offers more than one position?

 No. You should always rank applicants according to your true preferences.

-If your program has more than one position, the specific rank numbers you assign to your most preferred applicants, up to the number of positions to be filled from that list, are not significant.
-For example, if your program offers two positions, the specific rank numbers (1 or 2) assigned to your two most preferred applicants are not significant, as positions are available for both of these applicants if they want them.
-However, for less preferred applicants (ranks 3 and onward) the specific rank numbers you assign are very significant as they indicate your preference for each of these applicants if your program cannot match with your two most preferred applicants.Related Links:
+If your program has more than one position, you can rank your most preferred applicants, up to the number of positions to be filled from that list, in any order as each of these applicants is effectively considered to be a first choice.
+For example, if a program has 3 positions, the specific order in which the top 3 applicants are ranked will not matter, as positions are available for all 3 of those applicants .
+However, the rank numbers you assign to your less preferred applicants (eg., ranks 4 and onwards) are very significant as they indicate your order of preference for each of these applicants if the program cannot match with all of its most preferred applicants.Related Links:

 How many applicants can I rank for each program?

 You may rank as many applicants as you wish for each program.
 There is no limit to or supplemental fees for the number of applicants you rank.